-For example, multiple ducting is necessary in order to enable more than 1 telecoms/ broadband service provider/ infrastructure provider to supply the site to increase competition.
+For example, multiple ducting is necessary in order to enable more than 1 telecoms/broadband service provider/infrastructure provider to supply the site to increase competition.
 This will benefit landowners and developers by their sites being considered more attractive by the provision of increased choice for residents and businesses.
-This will benefit landowners and developers by providing competition and increase choice for residents and businesses.
 Multiple ducting also allows for broadband fibre as well as voice (phone) cables to residential and employment sites.
 Developers are expected to work with service providers to secure the infrastructure and make sure the service is available at occupation.